jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/butane/README.md

 Butane example
 ==============
 This example is a simple simulation of many short alkane chains (butane) in a box near the boiling point at atmospheric pressure.
-The butane molecule in this example was constructed from monomeric subunits (named "CH2", and "CH3").
+The butane molecule in this example (defined in the [butane.lt](moltemplate_files/butane.lt) file) was constructed from monomeric subunits (named "CH2", and "CH3").

 #### Images

 <img src="images/ch2_ry90.jpg" width=110> <img src="images/plus.svg" height=80> <img src="images/ch3_ry60.jpg" width=110> <img src="images/rightarrow.svg" height=80> <img src="images/butane.jpg" width=150> <img src="images/rightarrow.svg" height=80> <img src="images/initial_configuration_LR.jpg" width=150> <img src="images/rightarrow.svg" height=80> <img src="images/after_pressure_equilibration_LR.jpg" width=150>

+The number of molecules and simulation box size can be controlled by editing the [system.lt file](moltemplate_files/system.lt).
+The simulation contitions can be controlled by editing the [run.in.npt file](run.in.npt).

 ### Instructions